dundonite/Physics-Lab-2125-15921/README.md

 ### Using Docker Compose

 Install Docker Desktop or Docker & Docker Compose by whatever method suits you.
+Just find a way to run a Linux container.
 Run the compose.yaml file.
 There are many guides online, just Google "docker compose".
 In a properly configured Linux environment this should be as simple as running the following command from the directory repo.